railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/index.rst

 * even those companies that don't use Open ERP's general accounts can use the analytic accounts for management.

-.. tip::   **Important**  *Who gains from analytic accounts?*
+.. tip:: Who gains from analytic accounts?

 	Unlike general accounts, analytic accounts in Open ERP aren't about accounting so much as a management tool for everyone in the company.
 	That's why they're also called management accounts.

 	The main users of analytic accounts are the directors, general managers and project managers.